apify/actor-whitepaper/README.md

 - Each actor should do just one thing, and do it well.
 - Keep it as simple as possible, but not simpler.
-- When in doubt, optimize for the users, help them understand what the actor does
+- When in doubt, optimize for the users of the actors, help them understand what the actor does
 - ?

 ### Relation to the Actor model